 Boots are a good choice to protect your feet from little stones and sand, as well as for keeping warm.
-A pair of slippers/sandals is useful in some simple hotels.
+A pair of slippers/sandals are useful in some simple hotels.

 There are no Western restaurants in Tibet, and only a few hotels offer Western food.
 Bring some food you like in case you don't like Tibetan food.

-In some stops on your Tibet trip there are toilets.
+At some stops on your Tibet trip, there are toilets.
 However, they often don't provide toilet paper.
 So, if you have to go to the toilet, bring some in your pocket/bag.

-Medicine for altitude sickness: Before your trip, ask your doctor for suggestions, and bring some medicine in case of emergency situations, such as medicine for colds, headaches, stomach ache, and fever.
-Read more about altitude sickness and its treatment.
+Medicine for altitude sickness: Before your trip, ask your doctor for suggestions, and bring some medicine in case of emergency situations, such as medicine for colds, headaches, stomach aches, and fever.

 Vacuum flask: Warm drinks help you keep warm on the plateau.